Trump, unhappy with latest peace proposal, says Iran 'figuring out its leadership'

 OIL PRICES RISE AGAIN

-With the warring sides still seemingly far apart, oil prices resumed their upward march, with Brent crude rising 2.8 per cent to around US$111.26 a barrel.
+With the warring sides still seemingly far apart, oil prices resumed their upward march, with Brent crude rising nearly 3 per cent to around US$111 a barrel.

 The World Bank forecast energy prices would surge by 24 per cent in 2026 to their highest level since Russia’s full-scale invasion of Ukraine four years ago, if the most acute disruptions caused by the Iran war end in May.